stolostron/rhacm-docs/install/perform_scale.md

 There are some things that can affect the time that it takes to run and return results from a query.
 Consider the following items when planning and configuring your environment:

 * Searching for a keyword is not efficient.
-* The first search takes longer than later searches because it takes additional time to build the RBAC filter.
+* The first search takes longer than later searches because it takes additional time to gather the user's access rules.
 * The length of time to complete a request is proportional to the number of namespaces and resources the user is authorized to access.
 * The worst performance is observed for a request by a non-administrator user with access to all of the namespaces, or all of the managed clusters.